rmacklin/sprockets-bumble_d/README.md

 different plugins and presets, specify them in the `configure_sprockets_bumble_d` block with the `babel_options` setting.
 Note that (because it's central to the purpose of this gem)
-@babel/plugin-transform-modules-umd is _always_ included for you (unless you [set `transform_to_umd` to `false`](#do-i-have-to-transpile-to-umd-modules))
-and configured to use the [registered globals](#registering-globals), so this plugin does not need to be specified when you override the default plugins.
+@babel/plugin-transform-modules-umd is included for you (unless you [set `transform_to_umd` to `false`](#do-i-have-to-transpile-to-umd-modules)) and configured to use the [registered globals](#registering-globals), so this plugin does not need to be specified when you override the default plugins.